richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 ## Remote syntax check & debugging

-If you developing on a remote machine, you can instruct the Perl::LanguageServer to run on that remote machine, so the correct modules etc. are available for syntax check and debugger is startet on the remote machine.
+If you developing on a remote machine, you can instruct the Perl::LanguageServer to run on that remote machine, so the correct modules etc. are available for syntax check and debugger is started on the remote machine.
 To do so set sshAddr and sshUser, preferably in your workspace configuration.

 Example: